zgreen123935/super-simple-webapp/README.md

 1. Search for sites using the search field
 2. Access sites directly via URL: `http://localhost:3000/site/{siteId}`
 3. Mark installations as complete with the update button
+4. Display Work Order Details with status indicators
-4. Rate limiting to prevent abuse
+5. Rate limiting to prevent abuse
-5. Input sanitization for security
+6. Input sanitization for security